kelsieszost/3-D/README.md

 ## Description

 An interactive sphere built with Vite and three.js.
-This site was built from a tutorial found on [Youtube](https://www.youtube.com/watch?v=_OwJV2xL8M8).
+This app was built from a tutorial found on [Youtube](https://www.youtube.com/watch?v=_OwJV2xL8M8).

 ## Usage